ShivaniRawat4477/Employee_ProblemStatement.SQL/README.md

 # Employee_ProblemStatement.SQL
 Using Employee Data, I have performed some tasks.
-Create a mysql local database: You will have to create a local mysql database you machine,
+Create a mysql local database:
 a.
 Create a database
 b.
 Create tables with data types
 c.
 Insert the data into table
-Dataset has been shared as individual csv files along with table_name, column_name and datatype.

 Commit the sql file.
 1 Display details of the employees whose FIRST_NAME contains six alphabets and ends with ‘h’